Architecture¶

 HTMX Partial Update¶

-When filtering, HTMX sends a request with HX-Request: true.
-The route handler detects this and returns only the partial template:
+When filtering or sorting, HTMX sends a request with HX-Request: true.
+The route returns only the partial template:

 Browser FastAPI